okta/okta-sdk-dotnet/docs/PrincipalRateLimitApi.md

 Create a Principal Rate Limit

-Adds a new Principal Rate Limit entity to your organization.
+Creates a new Principal Rate Limit entity.
 In the current release, we only allow one Principal Rate Limit entity per org and principal.

 ### Example
 ```csharp